feiphoon/github-workshop/workshop/09-clean-up/README.md

 ![Delete a merged branch](images/delete_branch.png)

 21. Close the issue related to your pull request, because you've resolved it.
+Click on the issue linked in your pull request, and hit "Close issue".

 ![Close resolved issue](images/.png)